 Protecting Trade Secrets

-The following tips are for businesses that wish to protect their trade secrets:
+The following tips are for small businesses that wish to protect their trade secrets:

-Identify each piece of information that you wish to protect and create a system of identifying newly created material that requires secrecy.
-When selecting, try not to be too inclusive because this might trivialize protection of trade secrets.
+Trade secrets can protect processes and business ideas.
+Identify each piece of information you wish to protect.
+Create a system of identifying newly developed material that requires secrecy.
+When selecting, don't be too inclusive because this can trivialize the protection of trade secrets.
+The types of information that need trade secret protection include:

 2. Label Documents That Contain Protected Information

-Documents that contain or reflect trade secret information should be labeled "confidential."
-Limit copies and circulation of these documents and, when necessary, number copies and require the documents be checked in and out.
+A "confidential" label on documents that contain or reflect trade secret information is important.
+Limit copies and circulation of these documents.
+When necessary, number these copies and require users to check the documents in and out.

-Conduct an information audit to determine where vital information is stored and who has access to it.
-Include all hard copies, desktop and laptop computers, and diskettes.
+Conduct an information audit to determine the storage location of vital information.
+You should also know who has access to it.
+Include all hard copies, desktop and laptop computers, USBs, drives, electronic folders, and disks.
 Look for potential weak spots.

 4. Secure Computers

-Require passwords for access to computers containing sensitive information.
+Require passwords and multifactor authentication for access to computers containing sensitive information.
 You'd be amazed how many laptop computers are stolen each year.
-Visa International even had a desktop computer stolen that contained confidential information on thousands of credit card accounts.
+Visa International had a desktop computer that contained confidential information on thousands of credit card accounts stolen.
+Even federal agencies have trade secrets to protect.

 5. Maintain Secrecy With Outside Vendors

-In contracts with outside entities, include a strict confidentiality provision regarding the trade secrets.
-When outsourcing production of any of your products, try to choose different vendors for different parts.
+Contracts with outside entities include a strict confidentiality provision about trade secrets.
+When outsourcing the production of any of your products, try to choose different vendors for different parts.
 Do not disclose the final product or the relationship between the pieces.

 6. Provide Adequate Security

-For a smaller business, perhaps a locked filing cabinet is enough security.
-Bigger companies might need security officers, secure zones and badges.
+For a smaller business, a locked filing cabinet is enough security.
+In today's day and age, you should also password-protect electronic files.
+You may also need to encrypt your documents.
+More prominent companies need security officers, secure zones, and badges.

 7. Limit Public Access to the Company

-Curb public tours and require that all visitors sign in.
+Curb public tours, and require all visitors to sign in.

 8. Use Caution Internationally

 Understand that not all countries respect U.S. policies protecting trade secrets.
-If you are conducting business internationally, be very careful to whom you disclose information.
+If you conduct business internationally, be very careful to whom you disclose information.

 9. Set Up Employee Training and Policies

-Require that all employees who will be working with trade secrets take training and sign a non-disclosure agreement and a company policy regarding protection and proper handling.
-Provide refresher courses.
-If information is mishandled, let the employee know and take disciplinary action if needed.
-Hold exit audits with employees leaving the company requiring them to return any trade secret materials and reminding them of their non-disclosure agreement.
+Mishandled information needs addressing quickly.
+Inform the employee and take disciplinary action if needed.
+Hold exit audits with employees leaving the company.
+During this exit, require them to return any trade secret materials.
+Remind them of their non-disclosure agreement.

-It is important to be careful when dealing with employee policies, as there are strict laws governing confidentiality and non-compete agreements.
-It's a good idea to have a lawyer review the wording of such clauses, or have a lawyer write them.
+Be careful when dealing with employee policies, as strict laws govern confidentiality agreements and non-compete agreements.
+It's a good idea to have a lawyer review the wording of such clauses or have a lawyer write them.

-Taking responsible actions can not only help prevent trade secrets from falling into the wrong hands, but should a trade secret ever be misappropriated, a court of law may be more sympathetic to your case.
-If you believe your trade secrects have been compromised in any way, your best course of action is to contact an intellectual property attorney today.
+Responsible actions can help prevent trade secrets from falling into the wrong hands.
+Still, a court may be more sympathetic to your case if there is a misappropriated trade secret.
+If you believe someone compromised your trade secrets in any way, contact an intellectual property attorney today.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help